 The Project is not anticipating effects to individuals or critical habitat of any threatened or endangered species, apart from potential minor effects to Hawaiian hoary bat, ae'o, Hawaiian coot, nēnē, and BSM, owing to construction activities near species observations and potentially suitable habitat.
-Coordination with the USFWS PIFWO supported the analysis and defined the likelihood of these potential effects and provided measures to avoid and minimize any potential effects to individuals or critical habitat (see Biological Opinion in Appendix 3.10).
+Coordination with the USFWS PIFWO will supported the analyze analysis and defined the likelihood of these potential effects-the results of which may elevate the consequence of potential effects-and will-provided measures to avoid and minimize any potential effects to individuals or critical habitat (see Biological Opinion in Appendix 3.10).
+The results of this coordination and ESA compliance will be reported in the Final EIS.